 #2.
 Selection of Furniture and Decor

 Professional virtual stagers are trained in interior design, so the staging objects they choose should fit into the space harmonically, creating a certain lifestyle mood.
 At this point, it’s important that the chosen furniture and decor pieces don’t clutter the room.
 On the contrary, they serve to highlight the best features of it, whether it’s large square footage, coziness, or tall windows giving a lot of natural light.
 Furthermore, the furniture arrangements themselves shouldn’t just fill the space.
 They must be selected and placed in a way that captures a prospect’s interest.
-Simply speaking, virtual staging items must make the property look attractive for the buyers.
+To put it simply, virtual staging items must make the property look attractive to the buyers.

 #3.
 Quality of Materials and Textures

 As one takes a closer look at a virtually staged image, it should be easy to tell what materials the staging items are “made of”.
-Which means, for example, that wood must look like wood, glass should be different from plastic, and any plants or fruit bowls that might be in a scene should look organic as well.
+For example, that wood must look like wood, glass should be different from plastic, and any plants or fruit bowls that might be in a scene should look organic.
 Textures of every object must be high-quality and perfectly scaled to fit their size.
 Poor scaling can often be spotted on things like floor planks or tiles, so one should check those first.
-That is because amateur 3D artists often don’t bother to research the sizes, find references, and adjust the size of textures to the size of the 3d models they are working on.
+That is because amateur 3D artists often don’t bother to find good references and adjust the size of textures to the size of the 3D models they are working on.

 #4.
 Lighting and Shadowing